Code-the-Change-YYC/Mindfuel-Activity-Board/mdbook/src/1_frontend.md

 #### Redux Usage

-The project uses Redux as a state management architecture primarily for keeping track of live and historical users in addition to more trivial matters like application loading and alert states.
+The project uses Redux architecture primarily for managing the state of live and historical users in addition to more trivial matters like application loading and alert states.
 For an in-depth overview of Redux, review the [documentation](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) on the Redux website.
 Introducing Redux as it relates to this project, the initial application state seen below is defined and managed in the reducer (`reducer.ts`).
 Actions (`actions.ts`) update this state through various workflows of the application.
 Note that we use `null` within the application state to indicate *intentional* absence of a value.

 ```
 const initialUserCount: LiveCounts = {